What Is an MPhil?

 Transferring from an MPhil to a PhD

 In the UK, if you’re accepted into a PhD programme, it’s common for you to first be registered for an MPhil.
-At the end of your first year, you will be evaluated to determine whether you have made adequate progress and shown the traits of a competent researcher.
+At the end of your first year, your academic supervisor will evaluate whether you have made adequate progress and shown the traits of a competent researcher.
 This is assessed through a write-up of your study and an oral examination.
 In some cases, you’ll also be required to produce a detailed action plan detailing how you intend to tackle the rest of your project.

 Should you succeed, your registration will be upgraded to a PhD.

-The reason students are first registered for an MPhil is for screening their suitability and introducing them to the type of work they will undertake in their PhD.
-This is because an MPhil provides a foundation for developing an individual’s research skills and providing them with specialised knowledge in their research topic.
+The reason a research student is first registered for an MPhil is for screening their suitability and introducing them to the type of work they will undertake in their PhD.
+This is because an MPhil provides a foundation for developing an individual’s research skills and providing them with specialist knowledge in their research topic.